 The Kirkpinar oil wrestling festival takes place in Edirne, Turkey.
 Thousands of people from different age groups, cultures and regions travel every year to see Pehlivan (wrestlers) fight for the Kirkpinar Golden Belt and the title of Chief Pehlivan.
 Each festival is launched by its patron, the Kirkpinar Aga, in a ceremony featuring forty bands of davul drums and zurna shawms.
 The golden belt is carried through the city in a procession, followed by prayers recited in the Selimiye Mosque.
 The wrestling bouts customarily take place at the Mens Field.
 The master of ceremonies introduces the Pehlivans to the audience, reciting in verse their names, titles and skills.
 Next, the oil man oils the wrestlers assisted by the towel holder, before the warm-up exercises and greetings.
 The wrestlers each wear kispet, thick trousers made of water buffalo or cow leather.
 As the wrestling takes place, the drum and shawm bands play the traditional repertoire of the festival.
 Kirkpinar oil wrestling is open to men from all cultures, regions and ages without discrimination between religion, language or race.
 Pehlivans are considered exemplary figures in society with attributes such as generosity, honesty, respectfulness and adherence to traditions and customs.
 All Pehlivans are trained in the master-apprentice tradition.

 Series: 2010 Inscriptions on the Representative List

-Credits: Resercher of Folklore, Turkey (publisher), Turkey.
-Ministry of Culture and Tourism (producer).
+Production: Resercher of Folklore, Turkey, producer.
+Turkey.
+Ministry of Culture and Tourism, sponsor.

-LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
+LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the producer or the author directly.
 You may also wish to consult our FAQs 6 to 9